History of the Yoni Egg | Jade Egg

 In fact, the aforementioned report was based on a search done within the online databases of 4 major Chinese art and archaeology collections in the United States, with more than 5,000 jade objects viewable.
 The result of the investigation was that no vaginal Jade Eggs were identified.

 Of course, this is just one type of research done, and also on a (still) limited collection of (known) objects.
 It might as well come out on a later point in time that Jade Eggs have indeed been used.
-Who knows?
+Who can tell?

 Whatever the case and despite the recent controversies around the origins of Yoni Eggs (or Jade Eggs), they are still widely popular, and are by many women thought to bring important physical, mental, and emotional health benefits.